Data Analyses for Ancillary WISE Femhrt Hormone Replacement Study

 Summary

-For the purposes of this study, as a core lab coordinating center, we will be performing P31
+For the purposes of this study, as a core lab coordinating center, the investigators will be

-MRS core lab analyses; hormone core lab analyses; lipid core lab analyses; glucose, insulin
+performing P31 MRS core lab analyses; hormone core lab analyses; lipid core lab analyses;

-and HOMA core lab analyses; exercise stress test/Holter monitor core lab analyses; brachial
+glucose, insulin and HOMA core lab analyses; exercise stress test/Holter monitor core lab

-artery reactivity test core lab analyses; full study data analyses for manuscript preparation
+analyses; brachial artery reactivity test core lab analyses; full study data analyses for

 Clinical Details